postmanlabs/postman-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 [![usage info](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11 at%205.38.16%20PM.png)](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.38.16%20PM.png)

-### Usage limit for free users
+### Usage limits for free users

-For free users, the team usage is limited by the number of requests: each free team can collaborate on up to 25 Postman requests.
-Each workspace also has a shared history — requests sent by members of a team will be saved in a team’s shared history which also has a limit of 25 shared history requests.
-Shared requests and shared history requests can be split across any number of team workspaces.
+Team usage is limited for users on the [Postman Free plan](https://www.postman.com/pricing/).
+Each free team can collaborate on up to 25 Postman requests.
+Each workspace also has a shared history, where the most recent requests made by team members will be saved.
+Shared requests and shared history requests each have a total limit of 25, which can be split across any number of team workspaces.

-If your team collectively creates more than 25 requests, don’t worry, you won’t lose any of your collections, but the collection containing the oldest requests will be archived to make room for newer ones.
-You’ll be notified within the app when your team is close to exceeding 25 requests, and again when your collections have been archived.
+If your team collectively creates more than 25 requests, you won’t lose any of your collections, but the collection containing the oldest requests will be archived to make room for newer ones.
+You’ll be notified within the app when your team is close to exceeding 25 shared requests, and again when your collections have been archived.

 If your team goes over 25 shared history requests, your oldest 10 requests will be archived to make room for newer ones.

-To compare the usage limit for each plan type, check out [Plan Comparison](https://www.postman.com/pricing/).
+To compare the usage limits for each plan type, view the [Postman's plan comparison chart](https://www.postman.com/pricing/).

 ### How archiving works